davidgasquez/handbook/Open Data.md

 - Use smart protocol for storing the data so rows/columns are not duplicated and new ones can be built on top of others.
 - Compare local hash with remote hash to know if anything needs to be updated
 - Inmutable(append only) source datasets?
-- Centralized (S3, GCS, ...) and Decentralized (IPFS, Hypercore, ...).
+- Centralized (S3, GCS, ...) and Decentralized (IPFS, Hypercore, Torrent, ...).
 - Support many types of data.
 Tables, Geospatial, Images, ...

 ### Transformations